 Retirement benefits for University employees are provided through the Teachers Insurance and Annuity Association (TIAA) and Fidelity Investments.
-Contributions are made to provide individually owned retirement contracts and accounts for participating employees.
-Employees are eligible for the University's retirement plan after one year of continuous service.
-The University provides a two to one matching contribution up to a maximum of 10% as the University's contribution.
-Contributions made by the University are vested immediately.
-The University's share of the cost of these benefits was \$30.1 million and \$30.5 million for the fiscal years ended June 30, 2020 and 2019, respectively.
+In 2020, the University provided a two to one matching contribution up to a maximum of 10% as the University's contribution.
+Contributions made by the University were vested immediately.
+The University's share of the cost of these benefits were \$30.1 million for the fiscal year ended June 30, 2020.
+During fiscal year 2021, as a cost savings initiative, employee matches were frozen effective July 1, 2020 and no contributions were made by the University.